dcunited001/dcunited001.github.io/_drafts/_blog-ideas.md

 - ancient people's knowledge was far more advanced than we give them credit for
   - quite often, a system observed with less information is more simply understood than when perceiving the same system with much more info.
   - this phenomenon results in modern man's misapprehension that our supposedly more acute vision of reality offers more complete comprehension
+  - check snippet on how ancient people could have anticipated something like the internet
 - blog on ancient calendar systems and why it takes so long to measure the 365 day calendar year
   - and how an ancient people would progress through verifying the 365 calendar year
     - how long would it take for them to recognize a leap year and why?